DanielLarsenNZ/Jukebox-30/README.md

 npm install
 ```

-* To run the app, in the same directory run `node app.js` -or- run in Visual Studio using NTVS.
+* To run the app, in the same directory run `node app.js` _or_ run in Visual Studio using NTVS.

+### Questions, comments, issues

+Message me on Twitter @DanielLarsenNZ or create an issue.
+Contributions to the project for new features or that help me to improve my code are
+welcomed.